Mets pitcher Kodai Senga before NLDS Game 3 at Citi Field.

 Able to arrange their rotation any way they want for the next round of the playoffs, the Mets decided not to overthink it.

-Righthander Kodai Senga, their best pitcher, will start Game 1 of the NL Championship Series against the Dodgers on Sunday, manager Carlos Mendoza announced Saturday.
-And lefthander Sean Manaea, their most reliable arm throughout the year, will get the start for Game 2 on Monday.
+Righthander Kodai Senga, their best pitcher, will start Game 1 of the National League Championship Series against the Dodgers on Sunday, manager Carlos Mendoza announced Saturday.
+Lefthander Sean Manaea, their most reliable arm throughout this season, will get Game 2 on Monday.

 “It was nice to have these conversations and have some choices and options,” Mendoza said.
 “But I don’t put too much into it, because we still gotta go out there and play well.”

-The Dodgers will use righthander Jack Flaherty in Game 1, followed by likely Walker Buehler in Game 2.
+The Dodgers will use righthander Jack Flaherty in Game 1 and likely will go with Walker Buehler in Game 2.

-For Senga, being able to pitch now, at the most important point in the season, after barely doing so in the months prior creates a different kind of pressure.
+For Senga, being able to pitch now, at the most important point in the season, after barely doing so in the months before that creates a different kind of pressure.

 “More so than being glad or happy, there’s definitely tension inside myself,” he said through an interpreter.
 “Compared to the other pitchers who have fought throughout the entire year, I haven’t been able to do that.
 So I really need to be able to contribute — continue to contribute — and do my job in the following games.”

-The other Senga piece: By going in Game 1, the Mets would need him to pitch on normal major-league rest — four days off, taking the mound on the fifth — for Game 5, which is scheduled for Friday at Citi Field.
+The other Senga piece: By going with him in Game 1, the Mets would need him to pitch on normal major-league rest — four days off, taking the mound on the fifth day — for Game 5, which is scheduled for Friday at Citi Field.

 In this case, they might not have a choice.